wbamberg/bootbonnet/src/posts/yucatán.md

 ## Monday

 Celestún day and paddling through the mangroves.
 We were late getting there because Easy Way Car Rental does not in fact open at 7am as advertised, more like 9.30.
+Steve at Easy Way told us not to drive to Colombia.
+His car felt... loose, as if parts of it might come unattached, given enough vibration.

 Still, the mangrove people (Guardianes de los Manglares de Dzinintún) didn't mind us being late, they were just hanging out.
 We peed in these extremely rustic toilets in very dilapidated palapas that were infested with giant iguanas, this will be important later on.

-Gliding through the mangroves was extremely peaceful.
+Gliding through the mangroves was very peaceful.
 We saw an American Redstart, a Tricolored Heron, several pufferfish.
 Most excitingly a female crocodile guarding her babies.
 She was just lurking in the water looking menacing.
 Our guide told us that a few weeks ago someone was here with their dog in the canoe, and the dog jumped in to attack the baby crocs, and the daddy croc ate the dog.
 Scenes.

 Then out of the mangroves into the lagoon, where a frigatebird kept us company for a while.
-And a little walk to see the flamingoes, along with pelicans, and some
+And a little walk to see the flamingoes, along with pelicans, egrets, and wood storks.

-...kind of storks, [find out which kind]

-We finished the tour, and ate pastries from Nuup while some hopeful perros hung around.
+After the tour we ate pastries from Nuup while some hopeful perros hung around.
 Elsa went for a pee and while she was peeing a giant iguana crashed through the roof of the palapa.

 Because we made a late start, we decided to head straight back to Mérida, for a big shop at the Soriana, in preparation for phase 2: Xpujil, in Campeche state.
 Everyone we talked to about where we were going next thought we meant Campeche City, and in the end I gave up and pretended that was actually where we were going.
-Anyway, we bought a ton of food at Soriana, including pasta for 2 nights.
+Anyway, we bought a ton of food at Soriana.
+There was a confusing system for buying pastries where you had to fish them out of the cabinets and put on a tray, having first chosen the least grungy tray, then take the tray to an employee who puts them into paper bags according to some obscure criteria.
+We also bought enough pasta for 2 nights.
 This will be important later on.

-Back at the hotel, we had goblin mode supper, a mélange of pot noodles, instant mac and cheese, and bagels.
-Then back out for choco frappés from Ki'Xocolatl, and another stroll down to the Plaza Grande before bed.
+Back at the hotel, the children had a final wallow, then we had goblin mode supper, a delightful mélange of pot noodles, instant mac and cheese, and bagels.
+Then back out for choco frappés from Ki'Xocolatl, and said goodbye to the Plaza Grande before bed.
+A man selling little baskets was very excited to hear that we'd be going to Campeche City the next day.

 ## Tuesday

+The señora serving the hotel breakfast was very excited to hear that we'd be going to Campeche City today, and told us all about it.

+pastry tray, dirty trays
+shocks on ew compared to taxi
+tope higglers, tope canary, reverse tope, reverse tope canary jaguar, sacrifices

+carlos told us our names